GianfrancoLofeudo/GianfrancoLofeudo/README.md

   I am studying to be a programmer at UTN - Universidad Tecnológica Nacional.
 On the other hand

   I am also self studying Web Development with the MERN Stack :pencil:.
-I’m currently learning React.js, Node.js and C# (.NET).
+I’m currently learning React.js, Node.js.

-  Rigth now I am a RPA Developer in Smarthis SRL, certified as a Advanced Developer in UiPath.
+  Rigth now I am a RPA Developer / Business Analyst in Smarthis SRL.

   Helping companies from all over the world to grow through digital transformation!! :rocket: :rocket: